telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 _Figure SC-01_

+* To respect the interval between sub-cache refreshs, a simple `sleep()` with the amount of seconds taken from the CLI parameter `-subCacheIval` (that defaults to 60 seconds) is the first thing in the loop (step 1).
+Remember that before entering this loop, when Orion starts, the sub-cache is populated from the database contents.
+* `subCacheSync()` in step 2 synchronizes the sub-cache with the contents in the database
+* The semaphore protecting the sub-cache is taken using the function `cacheSemTake()` (step 3)
+* In step 4, the special fields, those that live in the sub-cache are saved before the cub-cache is emptied.
+See more about this in the section [Special Subscription Fields](#special-subscription-fields).
+* When subscriptions are created or modified, apart from modifying the sub-cache, the changes are saved to the database, so it is safe to completely clear the subscription cache, once the special fields are saved and this is the first step in `subCacheRefresh()`, step 6 in the figure.
+* To populate the sub-cache again, the first thing needed is a list of all services (tenants) in the system. `getOrionDatabases()` offers that service (step 7-9)
+* Steps 10 to 14 are about filling the sub-cache wit the contents from the database (from the collection with context subscriptions, called `csubs`).
+  This is a loop that is executed once per service (tenant) in the system.
+* After populating the sub-cache from the database content, the special fields are restored to the sub-cache **and** to the database (again, see [Special Subscription Fields](#special-subscription-fields) for more info).
+This is steps 15 and 16 in the figure.
+* Finally, in step 17 and the end of the figure, the sub-cache semaphore is released and the flow goes back to the beginning of the loop (which is a `while (TRUE)`).

 The next sub-chapters intend to spread some light on the more significant functions in the image.

 #### subCacheRefresherThread()
 The refresher thread is simply an infinite loop that sleeps the amount of seconds that is stated in `subCacheInterval` and then calls `subCacheSync()` to refresh the cache.
-See points 1 and 2 in [figure SC-01](#figure_sc01).
+See steps 1 and 2 in [figure SC-01](#figure_sc01).

 #### subCacheSync()